 - Recovery from COVID-19: How long is someone contagious?

 What kind of contact can transmit the virus?

 Catching the virus from an infectious person requires “close contact.”
 The CDC defines that as being “within six feet of an infected individual for at least 15 cumulative minutes within a 24-hour period,” a definition that has proven to be a useful criterion for contact tracing.

 The “six-feet rule” is based on the observation that large respiratory droplets are likely to fall to the ground within that distance.
 This guideline does not consider aerosols that do not settle to the ground immediately, but it still works fairly well, because aerosols are most concentrated near the person who released them.
 They become increasingly diluted (and, therefore, less harmful) over distance.

 But you should also consider the environment.
 For example, in a closed, poorly ventilated room, it is possible that the virus could be transmitted over a longer distance or within a much shorter period of time.
 For the same reasons, in an outdoor environment with better airflow, it would likely require much closer contact and more time to transmit the virus from one person to another.

 In any case, fleeting close encounters or brief conversations are very unlikely to lead to infection.
 Risk of viral transmission increases with increased time and decreased distance and ventilation.

 You should be tested if you were exposed to the virus through contact with someone who has tested positive or who has developed symptoms after a known exposure AND if you were with that person at a time when they were likely to have been contagious.

 Wait at least five days from the time of your possible exposure to be tested.
 The test is most likely to detect an infection 5–7 days after infection.
 A PCR test, rather than a rapid antigen test, will be the most accurate, especially if you still do not have symptoms.
-You should also self-quarantine for 14 days, even if your COVID test comes back negative.
+You should also follow your local public health authority's recommendations for self-quarantine, even if your COVID test comes back negative.